 Speaking up about abuse inside a juvenile detention facility is never an easy decision.
 In San Bernardino County, more survivors are finding the strength to share their experiences, describing what they say happened in places that were supposed to keep them safe.
-Their stories raise serious concerns about whether the system truly protected the young people in its care.
+Their stories raise serious concerns about whether the system truly protected the young people in its care, especially in light of recent legal claims focusing on alleged abuse and institutional abuse, and emphasizing that abuse occurred within these facilities.

+In December 2023, four survivors filed lawsuits against San Bernardino County, alleging they were sexually abused while in the county's custody, highlighting a troubling pattern of abuse and neglect in juvenile detention facilities.
 The legal claims now being filed focus on two county-run detention centers and allege years of misconduct.
-Survivors say the abuse was not just an isolated incident but the result of deeper problems within the facilities.
+Survivors say the alleged abuse was not just an isolated incident but the result of deeper problems within the facilities, pointing to a history of institutional abuse.
 These cases aim to bring those issues into the open and hold the right people responsible.

 If you or someone close to you suffered abuse in a San Bernardino juvenile detention center, you do not have to face the next steps alone.
 Contact Lawsuit Legal News to speak privately with an attorney who can explain your rights and help you move forward.